Apply the Preservation Process Successfully

 Overview

 Work on historic buildings, landscapes, archaeological sites, or other cultural resources, requires knowledge of a unique process of compliance and review.
-This process differs from work on existing buildings or on new construction and should be considered in concert with other project goals requiring close collaboration between preservationists and design disciplines.
+This process differs from work on existing buildings or on new construction.
+The preservation process involves five basic steps: Identify, Investigate, Develop, Execute, and Educate.
+They should be considered in concert with other project goals requiring close collaboration between preservationists and design disciplines.
 To ensure a balanced, economically viable, and preservation-sensitive project, the outline below should be followed.
+Work on existing buildings or on new construction should also be considered in concert with other project goals requiring close collaboration between preservationists and other design disciplines.

 A. Initial Project Planning Stage

-1. Resources that are associated with the events that have made a significant contribution to the broad patterns of historic; or
+1. Resources that are associated with the events that have made a significant contribution to the broad patterns of history; or

 2. Resources that are associated with the lives of persons significant in our past; or